bimobject/api-documentation/README.md

 ## [Getting started](/01-getting-started/README.md)

-To start using Bimobject's APIs you first need to register as a developer on our developer site and create an app.
+To start using BIMobject's APIs you first need to register as a developer on our developer site and create an app.
 The getting started section details the steps you need to follow.

 ## [Authentication](/02-authentication/README.md)

 Once you have created your app you can authenticate against BIMobject's APIs.
-This section describes how to do that using standard Oauth2 flow.
+This section describes how to do that using standard OAuth 2.0 flow.

 ## [Embed API](/03-embed-api/README.md)